rberenguel/GuillotineJS/README.md

 ## Live demo

 You can try it with [this reveal.js presentation](https://mostlymaths.net/commoditisation-languages/commoditisation.html#/commoditisation-and-programming-languages).
-Press `Ctrl-Alt-V` to show the selection modal (see [controls](#controls)).
+Press `Ctrl-Shift-V` to show the selection modal (see [controls](#controls)).

 ## Installation